 Discipline specific modules : i.e. credit-bearing modules delivered by a UCD School.
 To enrol to modules, students should complete the relevant module registration form, obtain the signature of their Principal Supervisor, and confirm that a place is available on the module from the Module -Coordinator

 Structured PhDWorkshops : To register for the Transferable Skills Workshops , please go on to your SISWEb account and you will see the Transferable Skills Modules available to you.
 Simply click the button to register- full details of the dates, times and venue of the transferable skills modules are available here.
-There are no credits associated with these workshops but if you attend it will be recorded on your transcript.
+There are no credits associated with these workshops but if you attend you can obtain a certificate of attendance.

 Library/Data Management Workshops :